 United Explorer Card: Best for occasional United flyers

 If you’re looking for a United credit card with a low annual fee but rich benefits, the United Explorer Card is one to consider.
-As an occasional United flyer, you’ll save money by receiving your first checked bag for free for you and one traveling companion on United flights, priority boarding, two United Club day passes per year and 25% back on in-flight United purchases.
+As an occasional United flyer, you’ll save money by receiving your first checked bag for free for you and one traveling companion on United flights, priority boarding, two United Club day passes per year, 25% back on in-flight United purchases and one-year DashPass membership (must activate by 12/31/2024).
 Although this card comes with a $95 annual fee (which is waived for the first year), the perks alone can be well worth the cost and ultimately save you money.

 With the United Explorer Card, you’ll earn 2 miles for every dollar you spend on all United purchases as well as dining and hotel stays.
-The card also comes with a statement credit worth up to $100 on the application fee for either Global Entry or TSA PreCheck.
+The card also comes with a statement credit worth up to $100 on the application fee for either Global Entry, TSA PreCheck or NEXUS.
 Although this is becoming a more common benefit on many credit cards these days, it’s still typically found on cards that come with high annual fees, not one that costs less than $100 per year.

-The United Explorer Card is currently offering a sign-up bonus of 60,000 bonus miles after you spend $3,000 on purchases in the first three months after opening your account, plus an additional 10,000 bonus miles after you spend $6,000 total on purchases in the first six months.
-Based on the point valuations of frequent flyer website The Points Guy, United miles are worth 1.21 cents apiece, which makes 70,000 total miles worth $847 in travel.
+The United Explorer Card is currently offering a sign-up bonus of 50,000 bonus miles after you spend $3,000 on purchases in the first three months after opening your account.
+Based on the point valuations of frequent flyer website The Points Guy, United miles are worth 1.21 cents apiece, which makes 50,000 total miles worth $605 in travel.

 This is also the only United credit card that currently waives its annual fee for the first year, which means you can make sure a United credit card is right for you without paying for it right away.